ThunderFly-aerospace/TFUNIPAYLOAD01/README.md

 #### TFUNIPAYLOAD_MINIMAL

 Since message parsing requires a lot of memory, we have prepared an example, where only [HEARTBEAT](https://mavlink.io/en/messages/common.html#HEARTBEAT) and [TUNNEL](https://mavlink.io/en/messages/common.html#TUNNEL) messages are sent.
-This example does not require a connected TX (from autopilot) and it is therefore suitable for MCUs with less memory.
+This example does not require a connected TX (from autopilot) and it is, therefore, suitable for MCUs with less memory.

 Source code: [TFUNIPAYLOAD_MINIMAL.ino](/SW/arduino/src/TFUNIPAYLOAD_MINIMAL/TFUNIPAYLOAD_MINIMAL.ino)